 A divorce can be as costly as it is stressful, especially if you must go to court to resolve disputes over assets shared with your spouse.
 End up fighting over everything you own, and your attorneys may be the only ones who emerge from the conflict as winners.

 If a divorce can’t be avoided, there are practical ways to reduce expenses.
-Following are 15 steps that can help you to walk away from your marriage with more money in your pocket.
+Following are steps that can help you to walk away from your marriage without huge attorney bills.

 1. Have realistic goals when you start the divorce process

 Create a list of the things you hope to achieve in the divorce and share the list with your attorney.
 A good attorney can help you decide what to realistically expect from a settlement, says New York City attorney Gabriella Dylan Formosa.